 The consequences for Cable?
 Who knows.
 He inherited the farm (if not the wind) but never married.
 He never flew in an airplane.
 He never owned a television.
 There is no record that he exercised his franchise.
 He rarely left the county.

 In 1964 Cable Gaines died; he was fifty-two.
-A quilted counterpane barely contoured the wasting body in his deathbed.
-Its rectangles of faded fabric stretched to the bed’s horizon and draped into an abyss where Columbus and Magellan should have died.
+A quilted counterpane barely contoured the wasting body in his deathbed; was it wasted, as well?
+The quilted rectangles of faded fabric stretched to the bed’s horizon and draped into an abyss where Columbus and Magellan should have plummeted.

 This is gonna cost me.